Patrowl/PatrowlDocs/installation/installation-guide.md

 ```
 python manage.py createsuperuser
 ```
 > Please keep these credentials in a safe place.
-This account will be used for the first login on the PatrOwl Manager application
+This account will be used for the first login on the PatrowlManager application

-+ Populate the db with default data (AssetCategory, EnginePolicy, ...)
++ Populate the db with default data (AssetCategory, EnginePolicy, ...):
 ```
 python manage.py loaddata var/data/assets.AssetCategory.json
 python manage.py loaddata var/data/engines.Engine.json